divnix/dmerge/README.md

 A mini merge DSL for data overlays.

-Dmerge is a lightweight alterantive to the NixOS module system to wrangle data.
+Dmerge is a lightweight alternative to the NixOS module system to wrangle data.
 It aims to give you alternative semantics, currently not available in the ecosystem, when you need them.

 ## Semantics